 Learning methods and outcomes

 The course will involve group activities and individual practice as well as some theoretical study of fungal biology.
 Participants will get first hand experience of the materials, tools and techniques involved in the processes of mushroom cultivation that we use here at Coed Talylan, both in the lab and in the field.
-This said, both instructors began their journeys in growing fungi with simple DIY home cultivation techniques and as such this aspect of accessible technology is referred to throughout the course.
+There is also a focus on sharing simple DIY home cultivation techniques.
+The course content is complimented by an online platform with a comprehensive list of resources, forums for ongoing support, and detailed descriptions of all the techniques cover during the course.

 James Skrivens: James is the head mushroom grower at Coed Talylan.
-James began his journey into the cultivation of mushrooms after using cardboard to “run” a wild strain of oyster mushroom he found growing on a dying beech tree near the St. Anthony’s Well in the Forest of Dean.
-Successfully growing this strain of Pleurotus Ostreatus on straw he soon began to delve deeper into the world of “mycorestoration” with a desire to find ways of applying these ideas and techniques to the design of integrated agroecosystems.
-James plans to develop the woodlands of Coed Talylan into an example of “Mycoforesty” and applied mycology.
-Alongside this he is also creating a “Fungal Forest Wilderness Park” in a 2 acre section of the woodland.
-These endeavours are recorded and shared through the Mycogeneration website, an online tool that is used to help support participants of the Mushroom Cultivation Course in their future experiments in growing mushrooms.
+James began his journey into the world of mushroom cultivating successfully culturing a wild oyster mushroom found in the Forest of Dean.
+After growing this strain of Pleurotus Ostreatus on straw he soon began to delve deeper into the world of “mycorestoration” with a desire to find ways of applying these ideas and techniques to the design of integrated agroecosystems.
+James plans to develop the woodlands of Coed Talylan into an example of “Mycoforesty” and applied mycology as a foundational approach to designing agroecological methods of land management.
+Alongside this he is also creating a fungal nature reserve as part of a long term conservation strategy for the woodland.
+These endeavours are recorded and shared through the Mycogeneration website, an online resource to support participants of the Mushroom Cultivation Course in their future mushroom growing practice.

 Coed Talylan is a 70 acre woodland on the western edge of the Brecon Beacons.
 Nestled below the iron age hill fort of Garn Goch in the foothills of the Black Mountain it offers a secluded and peaceful location for our course participants to learn and explore the potential of applying agroecology within a co-sufficient community.

-Accommodation is available for camping around our guest lodge, an A-frame wooden cabin with kitchen and dining/living space.
+Accommodation is available as camping around our guest lodge, an A-frame wooden cabin with kitchen and dining/living space.
 We have running filtered spring water throughout the site, compost toilets and wash facilities.

-We are offering a 10% discount for those that use public transport to get to us.
+We are offering a 10% discount for those that use public transport to travel to the venue.
+We also help facilitate ift sharing opportunities.
 The rail service to Llangadog is part of the “Heart of Wales Line” an historic railway running from Shrewsbury to Swansea.
-If you choose to arrive by train or bus we offer a collection service from Llangadog or it’s a very pleasant 2 mile countryside walk.
+If you choose to arrive by train or bus we offer a collection service from Llangadog at set times (contact us for more information).

 Fees include tuition, handouts and refreshments.